-More and more organizations have already moved to the cloud services with much more seriously thinking of moving to cloud.
-The cloud services help organizations increase their productivity, manageability, and scalability.
+More and more organizations have already moved to the cloud services with much more serious thinking of moving to the cloud.
+Cloud services help organizations increase their productivity, manageability, and scalability.
 But with the advantages come the perils of it.
-Data breaches are the disadvantages associated with it and if apt data security measures are not in place then there is every possibility that your sensitive data in the cloud is subject to cyber attack.
+Data breaches are the disadvantages associated with it.
+If apt data security measures are not in place, then there is every possibility that your sensitive data in the cloud is subject to cyber-attack.
 Learn about different data filtering support for DLP solutions.

-The Data Loss Prevention (DLP) policies include the CASB (Cloud Access Security Brokers) which effectively helps the organizations to secure their data on the cloud network.
-Data filtering is one such security protocol that helps organizations to refine their data sets for data security solutions.
-Data filtering is essentially refining the data to present to the user only what is needed and filter out the data that is sensitive, irrelevant or maybe repetitive.
+The Data Loss Prevention (DLP) policies include the CASB (Cloud Access Security Brokers), which effectively helps the organizations to secure their data on the cloud network.
+Data filtering is one such security protocol that allows organizations to refine their data sets for data security solutions.
+Data filtering is mostly improving the data to present to the user only what is needed and filter out the data that is sensitive, irrelevant, or maybe repetitive.

-To set up data filtering, you need to first create a data pattern to define the sections of data for which the firewall and security protocols are required.
-There are pre-defined patterns and inbuilt settings which are helpful to you in designing your custom-based patterns for filtering.
-Pre-built patterns include filtering on document title and author in file properties or in social security and credit card numbers.
+To set up data filtering, you need first to create a data pattern to define the sections of data for which the firewall and cloud security protocols are required.
+There are predefined patterns and inbuilt settings that are helpful to you in designing your custom-based patterns for filtering.
+Pre-built models include filtering on the document title and author in file properties or social security and credit card numbers.
 You can add more such data patterns to your Data Filter profile and then attach this created profile to a security policy rule and enable the data filtering.

-When using third-party DLP services, file properties are used to indicate sensitive content and then the data filter enables the firewall so that your DLP policy is enforced.
-So first you need to create a custom pattern to identify the file properties and values.
-These are then tagged to the DLP solution so that the files are blocked through the Data Filter profile based on that pattern.
+When using third-party DLP services, file properties are used to indicate sensitive content, and then the data filter enables the firewall so that your DLP policy is enforced.
+So first, you need to create a custom pattern to identify the file properties and values.
+These are tagged to the DLP solution so that the files are blocked through the Data Filter profile.

 Thus there are three methods to set up data filtering-

-A data filter first uses different techniques like the document fingerprinting, file filtering etc to examine the network traffic.
-After configuring the filter, it is added to a sensor.
+A data filter first uses different techniques like document fingerprinting, file filtering, etc. to examine the network traffic.
+After configuring the screen, it is added to a sensor.
 Sensors do the work of combining different filters to meet the organizational requirements.
-The configured sensor is now added to the network security policy where it examines the network traffic as defined in the data filter.
+The set sensor is added to the network security policy, where it examines the network traffic as defined in the data filter.

-Data filtering is an important DLP solution and cannot be ignored by organizations if they need to safeguard their data from a data breach.
+Data filtering is a crucial DLP solution and cannot be ignored by organizations if they need to safeguard their data from a data breach.